Ōtākou: History

-The name Ōtākou is thought to come from Māori words meaning either "single village" or "place of red earth".
 Prior to the arrival of European settlers, the place was a prominent Māori settlement, and it is still the site of Otago's most important marae (meeting ground).
 By the early 19th century, the three Māori iwi of Ngāi Tahu, Kāti Māmoe and Waitaha had blended into a single tribal entity.
-The Treaty of Waitangi was signed nearby in 1840 on the H.M.S Herald by two important chiefs, who were descended from all three tribes.
+The Treaty of Waitangi was signed nearby in 1840 on the HMS Herald by two important chiefs, Hone Karetai and Kōrako, who were descended from all three tribes.